louiskirsch/reinforced-race/README.md

 After starting the virtual environment run

 ```
-python3 rl-race-learning/qlearner.py
+python3 rl-race-learning/run.py --save
 ```

 The module will connect to the virtual environment using a TCP connection.

-See `python3 qlearner.py --help` for more options.
+See `python3 rl-race-learning/run.py --help` for more options.

 ## The real model car